MikeDev101/cloudlink/README.md

 ## FAQ
 > Will my B3-0 projects support CloudLink 4.0 Servers?

 Yes, there will be no compatibility-breaking changes to how CloudLink 4.0 handles messages.
+However, the new custom command handler will bind all custom commands to use: `{"cmd": "(custom command here)"}` instead of using the Direct command, `{"cmd": "direct", "val": {"cmd": "(custom command here)"}}`

 > Will my Server (v0.1.7.x and older) need to be rewritten entirely to support CloudLink 4.0?